liip/LiipMonitorBundle/README.md

         return $bundles;
     }

-If you want to enable the REST API provided by the bundle then add the following to your `routing.xml`:
+If you want to enable the REST API provided by the bundle then add the following to your `routing.yml`:

     _monitor:
         resource: "@LiipMonitorBundle/Resources/config/routing.xml"